4 Ways to Use Customer Feedback to Enhance Employee Engagement

 You can reinforce your high standards by consistently sharing customer experience results through monthly regional or nationwide reports.
 When employees know what excellence looks like from your customers’ perspective, they’re more likely to duplicate it.
 Sharing positive reviews also boosts staff morale.
 Seeing that their actions have a beneficial impact on the lives of your customers can be very motivating.

 When you have a collection of good reviews, hang them up in the break room.
 Send out a team or company-wide email acknowledging the positive work of a specific employee or team.
-Provide incentives or rewards for employees who uphold customer service standards.
+Provide incentives or rewards for employees who uphold or exceed customer service standards.
 By acknowledging individuals or teams for the positive reviews they’ve received, you’ll set the bar higher for others and provide an incentive for all employees to provide excellent service.

 2. Make Role-Playing Part of Employee Training

-Role-playing is a great way to introduce your employees to new situations in a safe and controlled environment and help them build confidence in their ability to navigate both negative and positive interactions.
+Role-playing is a great way to introduce your employees to new situations in a safe and controlled environment, and help them build confidence in their ability to navigate both negative and positive interactions.

 3. Standardize the Behaviors Your Customers Appreciate Most